irbraun/plant-data/README.md

-### Feedback
+### Have any feedback?
-Send any feedback, questions, or suggestions to irbraun at iastate dot edu.
+Send any feedback, comments, questions, or suggestions to irbraun at iastate dot edu.